Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality

 \section{Introduction}

 The Russian Doll Model (RDM) has been introduced in the context of superconductivity in the finite-dimensional system \cite{ Leclair2004russian,leclair2004log, Leclair2003russian, Dunning2004integrability} and is the perfect laboratory to investigate the effects of the time-reversal symmetry (TRS) breaking in finite-dimensional systems.
 It is a generalization of the Richardson model \cite{Richardson1963restricted, Richardson1964exact,ortiz2005bcs, dukelsky2004colloquium} with unbroken time-reversal symmetry.
 Both Richardson and RDM are Bethe Anzatz(BA) integrable; the BA equations in the Richardson model coincide with those for the twisted $SL(2)$ Gaudin model, while the BA equation in RDM coincide with those for the twisted non-homogeneous XXX $SL(2,R)$ spin chain.
-The RDM enjoys some interesting properties; it is one of the simplest examples with the cyclic renormalization group \cite{glazek2002limit} formulated in RDM in \cite{Leclair2004russian}(see \cite{Bulycheva2014spectrum, braaten2006universality} for a reviews) which supports the tower of gaps with the Efimov scaling.
-The global charge Q that defines the tower of localization scales $\Delta_Q$ can be recognized in both the mean-field solution and the BA equations \cite{anfossi2005elementary}.
+The RDM enjoys some interesting properties; it is one of the simplest examples with the cyclic renormalization group \cite{glazek2002limit} formulated in the RDM in \cite{Leclair2004russian} (see \cite{Bulycheva2014spectrum, braaten2006universality} for reviews) which supports the tower of gaps with the Efimov scaling.
+The global charge $Q$ that defines the tower of localization scales $\Delta_Q$ can be recognized in both the mean-field solution and the BA equations \cite{anfossi2005elementary}.

 The features of the disordered Richardson model were discussed in \cite{buccheri2011structure}.
-The Richardson model version emerges if the complex SYK model \cite{gu2020notes} is perturbed by the attractive Hubbard interaction.
-The superconducting phase arises in the limit of dominance of the Hubbard term \cite{wang2020sachdev}.
+The Richardson model version emerges if the complex SYK model \cite{gu2020notes} is perturbed by the attractive Hubbard interaction \cite{wang2020sachdev}. and the superconducting phase arises in the limit of dominance of the Hubbard term.
+Another fermionic version of the SYK model is also reduced to the Richardson model \cite{iyoda2018effective}.
 The disordered version of the RDM model has been introduced in \cite{motamarri2022localization} and the single Cooper pair spectrum manifests the Anderson localization transition and the multifractal non-ergodic extended (NEE) phase in some range of parameters.
 This phase was first observed in \cite{kravtsov2015random} in the particular disordered model with matrix Hamiltonian.
 The cyclic RG for the disordered case is refined \cite{motamarri2024refined} and the period of the cyclic RG becomes energy dependent.